HunoPPC-NG/Dhewm3-for-EGL_Wrap-AmigaOS4/README.md

 # ABOUT

-_dhewm 3_ is a _Doom 3_ GPL source port, know to work on at least Windows, Linux, Mac OS X and FreeBSD.
+_dhewm 3_ is a _Doom 3_ GPL source port, know to work on at least Windows, Linux, Mac OS X, FreeBSD and now!
+AmigaOS4.

+Copyright (C) 2018-2022 Hugues Nouvel
+_CODE NAME_ _dhewm 3_ AOS4 "ALWAYS ULTRA"

 The goal of _dhewm 3_ is bring _DOOM 3_ with the help of SDL to all suitable platforms.